 When not on the air I serve as an ARRL VE and have been known to help teach some Technician classes.
-I am the immediate past President of the Vero Beach Amateur Radio Club and a past ARES EC for Indian River County, FL.
+I am an Assistant Section Manager for the ARRL Southern Florida Section, the current Vice President and immediate past President of the Vero Beach Amateur Radio Club, and a past ARES EC for Indian River County, FL.
 Oh, and somehow in all that I find time to pursue gainful employment... :^)

 I occasionally operate some HF digital modes.
 My original intent was to operate on digital long enough to get the ARRL Triple Play Award (which I did accomplish), but I discovered that I enjoy the various modes enough to keep using them.
 I primarily use RTTY, JT65 and JT9, and have earned WAS on each mode.